About NCQP

 Meet the North Carolina QSO Party Committee

 I was first licensed as WN4OAR in 1976 as a teenager.
 Radio has always been very important to me.
-My parents thought I would outgrow it - HI.
+My parents thought I would outgrow it – HI!
 My first NC QSO Party entry was in 2004.
-I work CW mostly, but enjoy SSB and digital on HF.
-Active in local radio club politics, Field Day, public service, QRP with the KnightLites, contesting and just having fun with ham radio.
-My other hobbies include camping and riding motorcycles with my lovely and gracious wife Kimberly.
-You can bet there's a radio in with that as well !
-Yes, motorcycle-mobile, albeit VHF plus a Ten Tec Eagle HF rig in the teardrop camper.
+I work CW mostly and enjoy that very much when radio contesting.
+Some of my other radio interests are satellites, building, QRP, and repairing antique tube gear.
+Participarte in POTA/SOTA activation, Field Day, public service, and just having fun with ham radio.
+My other hobbies include hiking, camping (goes great with portable/expedition operating,) and mechatronics as a Maker.
+I'm semi-retired now and my part time job is consulting a small technology business in bringing their product line to the amateur radio community.
+The pic is one of me on a resent SOTA activation in mid NC.

-Still working full time as a metrology technologist for a major pharmaceutical company.
-So taking on chairmanship of the NCQP presents a big challenge, but one for which I am privileged and honored to be a part.
-I believe in the strength of the top notch team we have assembled.
+The NCQP chairmanship presents a big challenge, but one I am privileged and honored to be a part.
+I believe in the strength of the top notch committee team we have assembled.
 Together, our goal is to bring the NC QSO Party into the top tier of all state QSO parties.
 One and all are welcome to participate and compete for an award.
 Mostly, however, it's all about having fun in this grand hobby of ours.
-See you in the pileups !
+See you in the pileups!

 Marty, W4MY